ECTS

 Select a program

-5 creditsMolecular pharmacology and therapeutics
+15 creditsMolecular pharmacology and therapeutics

 5 credits

-Pharmacokinetics, pharmacodynamics and biopharmacy
+Pharmacokinetics, pharmacodynamics, and biopharmaceutics

 5 creditsDrug design: Introduction to drug design

-5 creditsLong course
+5 creditsLong internship

 15 creditsInternship

-10 creditsTER Health product development pathway
+10 creditsTER pathway Health product development

 5 credits